BinaryIgor/blog/posts/sqlite-db-simple-in-process-resilient-fast.md

 * Executing multi-statement queries is not implemented by many SQLite drivers - if we need to execute multiple queries separated by `;` in a single SQL string, we have to find some workarounds
 * More quirks - huge respect to the SQLite authors that it comes directly from them - can be found [here](https://www.sqlite.org/omitted.html) and [here](https://www.sqlite.org/quirks.html)

 This list is also quite long and some of the quirks and limitations are rather annoying.
-Nevertheless, we can tweak a few things to work around them; they are absolutely manageable, especially given much longer list of SQLite features and advantages.
+Nevertheless, we can tweak a few things to work around them; they are absolutely manageable, especially given the much longer list of SQLite features and advantages.

 ## Final thoughts